 Here you can read about some of the services and benefits in Norway if you or your child have a disability and are planning to move to Norway.
 There are a number of schemes, so you should contact your municipality to see what you are entitled to.

 In Norway, you may be entitled to assistive devices if you have a permanent disability.
 It is the NAV Assistive Technology Centres that have overall responsibility for assistive devices.
 NAV Assistive Technology Centres can help with adaptation and assistive devices for the home, work, education and leisure.
 You can, for example, get assistive devices for vision and hearing, get your housing adapted, or help with transport or vehicles.
-NAV Assistive Technology Centres can also provide guidance even if other parties, such as employers or educational establishments, are paying for the adaptation.

 If you live in Norway, you may be entitled to attendance benefit to cover extra expenses or special needs relating to a disability.
 Attendance benefit is given to people who have a special need for care and supervision because of illness, injury or a congenital disability.
 It is the Norwegian Labour and Welfare Administration (NAV) that is responsible for attendance benefit in Norway.